natandaniel/java/springframework/jdbc/README.md

 ## Introduction

-The <a href="https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/">the JDBC API</a> (Java Database Connectivity) is a low-level Java API enabling the access to and management of data stored in relational databases.
+<a href="https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/">The JDBC API</a> (Java Database
+Connectivity) is a low-level Java API enabling the access to and management of data stored in relational databases.

 It allows Java programs to: